Slack

 Integration setup

-Once this has been completed, others in your Linear workspace can:
+Once completed, others in your Linear workspace can:

-• View rich unfurls in Slack that show key issue, comment, document, initiative or project details
+- View and take actions from rich unfurls in Slack that show key issue, comment, document, initiative or project details

 Notifications setup